jina-ai/jina/docs/datatype/image/image2image.md

         docs.match(self._dam)
 ```

-`SimpleIndexer` stores all the Documents with a memory map when invoked with an `/index` endpoint.
+`SimpleIndexer` stores all the Documents with a memory map when invoked with the `/index` endpoint.
 During the search
 Flow, it matches the query `Document` with the indexed `Document` using the built-in `match` function
 of `DocumentArrayMemmap`.